SamBalakhanei/CS180P4/Tests.md

 ** Assume that the user is a student

-1. User selects the Search Tutor button
+1. User selects the "Search Tutor" button
 2. User sees a new page with a search textbox (default text being: exampleUser)
 3. User selects the red X button to close the window